 The bottom line

-Hill’s Prescription Diet k/d earns a B grade (76/100) from KibbleIQ.
-For a therapeutic kidney diet, the ingredient quality is genuinely solid — quality protein sources (chicken, egg), beneficial supplements (fish oil, FOS, betaine), and no cheap protein fillers that would undermine the low-protein design.
-If your vet prescribed k/d for kidney disease, this is one prescription diet where the ingredient list actually supports the therapeutic claim.
+Hill’s Prescription Diet k/d earns a B grade (76/100) from KibbleIQ on ingredient quality — the highest of the dog Rx PD therapeutic line.
+For a kidney diet, the protein-restriction design is medically appropriate and the supporting supplements (fish oil, FOS, betaine) add real value, even though the brewers-rice + chicken-fat-first ingredient order pulls the quality grade down.
+If your vet prescribed k/d for kidney disease, the protein-restriction medical value per IRIS Staging is the operative consideration, not the ingredient grade.
 Stick with your vet’s recommendation and monitor kidney values with regular bloodwork.
 Shop on Amazon →

 Sources